johnmcfarlane/papers/c++/error-handling.md

 If you wish to enable compiler optimisations in the program you provide to users you are strongly advised to ***test your program code with sanitizers***.
-Combined with the approaches detailed in this document, this will lead to significantly less defective software without the need to compromise safety or performance.
+Combined with the approaches detailed in this document, this will lead to significantly fewer software defects without the need to compromise safety or performance.

-If your toolchain provider doesn't provide sanitizers in its latests products, question whether it is of suitable quality.
-The author's experience is that some tools which are certified for use in safety-critical software are geared towards methodologies which predate the era of test-driven development.
+If your toolchain provider doesn't offer sanitizers in its latests products, question whether it is of suitable quality.

-They are successful because they reduce insurance premiums for software developers whose practices have not improved in decades.
-However, they are part of an ecosystem that increasingly neglects the safety of end-users.
+Notably, the author's experience is that many tools which are certified for use with safety-critical software are often outdated versions of free open-source software, lacking years' worth of new features and fixes.
+They rely on a business model which predates modern software practices — such as incremental releases, regression testing and test-driven development.
+They tend to deliver substandard products as a consequence.

+As a professional, you must decide whether they are acceptable for the task at hand.

 ### Use All the Tools

 As well as enabling sanitizers and static analysers and elevating compiler warnings, using multiple toolchains will increase the range of bugs for which you test.
-Even if your target compiler does not have those facilities, some (though not all) bugs will be detected by testing your software on x86-64 production system using free operating systems and toolchains, or in emulators that more closely resemble the target platform.
+Even if your target compiler does not have those facilities, some (though not all) bugs will be detected by testing your software on consumer-grade system using free operating systems and toolchains, or in emulators that more closely resemble the target platform.

-The prevalence of low-quality toolchains in safety-critical and embedded domains is no excuse for doing nothing.

 ### Don't Rely on Sanitizers Alone